schgressive/rhinobird-api/README.md

 * NUVE_SERVICE_ID: The Service ID given by Licode
 * NUVE_SERVICE_KEY: The Service KEY given by Licode
 * NUVE_SERVICE_HOST: The host where Licode is running (ex. http://streaming.peepol.tv/)

+## Amazon environment variables

+* AWS_KEY_ID: Key ID used for amazon services like S3 and SES
+* AWS_ACCESS_KEY: Access Key used for amazon services